Family Tree DNA: Genetic Testing Service

 The Tibetans are speakers of Tibetic languages who mainly live in the high-altitude region of Tibet (a formerly independent country situated in today's southwestern China) and neighboring areas of Gansu, Qinghai, and Sichuan.

-Tibetans inherited a mutation in a gene from Denisovans (an archaic type of human) that helps them adapt to living high up on the Tibetan Plateau where there's 40 percent less oxygen in the air than at lower altitudes.
+The Denisovans were an ancient type of human.
+The Nature article "A late Middle Pleistocene Denisovan mandible from the Tibetan Plateau" by Fahu Chen, Frido Welker, et al. (May 1, 2019) reported on the remains (skull fragment) of the first ancient Denisovan to be discovered in Tibet, an individual who lived 160,000 years ago or more.
+Modern Tibetans inherited a mutation in a gene from Denisovans that helps them adapt to living high up on the Tibetan Plateau where there's 40 percent less oxygen in the air than at lower altitudes.
 It is notable that their capital city, Lhasa, has an elevation of 11,450 feet above sea level, and their village of Tuiwa is 16,630 feet above sea level.
 Thanks to their mutation, Tibetans don't suffer from altitude sickness.

 "[...] we detect signals of high-altitude adaptation at nine genomic loci, of which seven are unique.
 The alleles under natural selection at two of these loci [methylenetetrahydrofolate reductase (MTHFR) and EPAS1] are strongly associated with blood-related phenotypes, such as hemoglobin, homocysteine, and folate in Tibetans.
 The folate-increasing allele of rs1801133 at the MTHFR locus has an increased frequency in Tibetans more than expected under a drift model, which is probably a consequence of adaptation to high UV radiation.
 These findings provide important insights into understanding the genomic consequences of high-altitude adaptation in Tibetans."